Surgical Case Library

 Endocrine

-Hürthle Cell Carcinoma of the Thyroid
+Hürthle Cell Thyroid Carcinoma.

 Hürthle cell carcinoma represents about 3% of thyroid cancers, making it a relatively rare thyroid malignancy.